arashabadi/playground/SETUP/README.md

 ```{bash}
 srun -p amperenodes --gres=gpu:1 --pty bash -i
 ```

+> Information on all our partitions here: https://docs.rc.uab.edu/cheaha/hardware/#summary .
+The only partitions that have access to GPUs are the **amperenodes** and **pascalnodes**.

 -----
 ### Running interactive RStudio session on top of created anaconda environment
 - There is a documentation for this in [Link](https://docs.rc.uab.edu/cheaha/open_ondemand/ood_rstudio/).
 I have added a few more steps to make it work.